Devin Nunes: McClatchy

+Buxman et. al.

 In August 2019, Nunes sued a group of activists who had tried to force Nunes to stop using "farmer" as his occupation on the 2018 ballot.
 The activists had argued that Nunes's parents had long ago moved the family dairy farm to Iowa and Nunes himself had no apparent farming connection left other than a small investment in a friend's Napa valley winery.
+Nunes withdrew the suit in 2019.

+Ryan Lizza and Hearst Magazines

 In September 2019, Nunes sued political journalist Ryan Lizza and Hearst Magazines, the publisher of Esquire, alleging that a 2018 Esquire story had damaged his reputation.
 Lizza wrote that Nunes's family had "secretly" moved its dairy operation from California to Iowa in 2007.
 Nunes did not specifically contest the veracity of Lizza's reporting, but claimed he "fabricated a 'secret' where none existed".
 By the time Esquire published the piece, The Bee had already covered the move to Iowa.
 Nunes alleged in the suit that "Lizza stalked Plaintiff's grammar-school aged nieces, behaved like a sex offender or pedophile cruising the local neighborhood for victims, frightened a family member to tears, and exploited a grieving mother."
 United States District Judge C. J. Williams, a Trump appointee, dismissed this suit in its entirety on August 5, 2020.
 On September 15, 2021, the Eighth Circuit Court upheld the dismissal of some counts but remanded the case back to the district court.
-A similar lawsuit filed by Nunes's father and brother against the same defendants remains in litigation.
+On April 25, 2023, the district court ruled that the claims at issue were essentially accurate and dismissed the suit, including a similar suit filed by his relatives and the company NuStar Farms.

+Campaign for Accountability and Fusion GPS

 In September 2019, Nunes sued the liberal nonprofit Campaign for Accountability (CfA) and the opposition research firm Fusion GPS.
 The latter was hired to dig up dirt on Trump at the behest of Hillary Clinton's presidential campaign.
 The research was compiled into the Steele dossier.
 In 2018 CfA filed three ethics complaints against Nunes.
 In the lawsuit he alleged that CfA and Fusion GPS had conspired to hinder his investigation into the dossier, citing a $138,684 payment from CfA to Fusion GPS.
 CfA said it did not hire Fusion GPS to investigate Nunes.
+The suit was dismissed in September 2020.